microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ## DESCRIPTION

 Adds a new source.
 A source provides the data for you to discover and install packages.
 Only add a new source if you trust it as a secure location.
+This command must be executed with administrator permissions.

 ## EXAMPLES